sarutlaa/Spotify-End-to-End-Data-Pipeline/README.md

 2. I faced an issue while loading the data from the AWS Glue crawler into Athena, the issue was the data feteched was not in proper format, I figured out that, the SerDe in AWS Glue by defalut is of the format "org.apache.hadoop.mapred.TextInputFormat", But instead to resolve the comma separated issue, you can use "org.apache.hadoop.hive.serde2.OpenCSVSerde" parameter.
 3. Second issue was the AWS Glue was not reading the proper column names for the artist table created through crawler.
 One has to edit the column names manually from the Edit JSON option.
 4. Even though the transformation code in the Lambda Function is written to get the datetime format for date related columns.
 AWS Glue crawler has considered it as a STRING type.
 Convert this STRING type to date format using date_parse in Athena for Date time related SQL Analysis.
+5. This Project can further be enhanced by importing the Athena results/tables in to the Visualization Tools like Tableau or Amazon Quicksight.